BojidaraBojanova/Samurider/README.md

 **Resources:** The project resources, including the project scaffold and local REST service, are provided by [SoftUni](https://softuni.bg/).

 ## Application Requirements
-- Follow the specified requirements outlined in the SoftUni task.

 ### Navigation Bar
 - Implement a responsive NavBar with dynamic links based on user authentication status.